oliyh/re-graph/README.md

 # re-graph

-re-graph is a graphql client for [re-frame](https://github.com/Day8/re-frame) applications.
+re-graph is a graphql client for ClojureScript with bindings for [re-frame](https://github.com/Day8/re-frame) applications.

 ## Notes